Seen a rough sleeper?

 - Been thrown out of shelters due to violence or drug use

 - Refused to return to their place of origin where they can best be helped

 - Some people you see may be beggars who aren’t homeless

-As Framework point’s out ‘getting people off the streets is rarely as simple as just finding them a place to stay.
-They’re experiencing a series of challenges, including mental and physical ill-health, alcohol and drug addiction and a history of offending’.
+Framework states, ‘Getting people off the streets is rarely as simple as finding a place to stay.
+They’re experiencing various challenges, including mental and physical ill-health, alcohol and drug addiction and a history of offending’.

-Nottingham City Council commission Framework to work with rough sleepers to get off the streets and address their issues.
-But it isn’t safe for us to give them somewhere to stay that isn’t properly staffed and supervised as they could pose a danger to themselves or others.
+Nottingham City Council Commission Framework to work with rough sleepers to get off the streets and address their issues.
+But it isn’t safe for us to give them somewhere to stay that isn’t adequately staffed and supervised as they could pose a danger to themselves or others.

-However, the council is working with partners to provide accommodation for people facing homelessness and this includes bringing empty homes back into use and considering options for converting empty buildings into suitable supported housing.
-If you are aware of an empty home or building you can tell us about it by emailing email@example.com
+However, the council is working with partners to provide accommodation for homeless people, including bringing empty homes back into use and considering options for converting empty buildings into suitable supported housing.
+If you are aware of an empty house or building, you can tell us about it by emailing firstname.lastname@example.org

 According to Framework, who’ve been working to help people who are homeless in Nottingham since 2001, ‘ in many cases individuals begging are not homeless and the money raised by begging is likely to be spent on drugs’.